Connecticut

 Highlighted Disparity

-Black Americans in Connecticut are least likely to be diagnosed early.
+Asian or Pacific Islander individuals in Connecticut are least likely to be diagnosed early

 Lung Cancer Rates